 You know we recommend that you never use a single ratio to get investment ideas.

-That is also the reason we designed the screener with four sliders which allows you to quickly and easily combine up to four ratios and indicators (you can use even more if you use filters) to select investment ideas.
+That is also the reason we designed the screener with four sliders.
+This allows you to combine up to four ratios and indicators to get investment ideas.

 Advice from an investor I respect

 This advice was confirmed by the great article Price-to-Book Value Ratios: A Long-Term Winner with Long Periods of Underperformance (James O'Shaughnessy What Works on Wall Street).

 You know buying low price to book ratio companies work

 Like me, I am sure you have also read countless books and research papers showing how low price to book ratio (undervalued) companies outperform high price to book (expensive) companies over long periods of time.

 However when James O'Shaughnessy looked at the returns from a price to book investment strategy in the USA for the 36 year period from 1927 to 1963 the 10% of companies with the lowest price-to-book value ratios was the worst performing of all the deciles (10% groups) he tested.

 What was surprising was that deciles two (10% to 20%), three (20% to 30%), four (30% to 40%) and five (40% to 50%) of all companies ranked by price to book ratio, all outperformed the market.